No products in the cart.

 The Curious Mind of A Cat

-Cats are observers.
-Investigators.
-Quiet analysts of movement and change.
+Cats are observers and Investigators.
+They quietly analyze movement and changes within the environment.
 Everyone who lives with a cat knows this.
 We observe this behaviour all the time.

-A still water bowl offers nearly nothing: No motion.
-No sound or variation.
-No reason to engage beyond the basic need of hydration, and a still water bowl is not even attractive for that.
+A still water bowl offers nearly nothing: There is no motion or sound or variation.
+No stimulus to engage beyond the basic need of hydration, and a still water bowl is not even attractive for that.
+Which is why so many cats don’t drink enough, as most everyone and all vets know.

-But introduce movement—even a gentle ripple—and suddenly a cat takes notice.
+But when we introduce movement—even a gentle rippl suddenly a cat takes notice.
 She stops and explores, A paw reaches out, the head leans forward, eyes and ears focus.
 What was being ignored now has become interesting.
+Everyone who has a cat fountain has seen this.

 Movement Triggers Instinct